GLOBALLY RECOGNIZED ROSEN LAW FIRM Encourages Target Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – TGT

-/EIN News/ -- NEW YORK, April 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Target Corporation (NYSE: TGT) between August 18, 2021 and May 17, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, April 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Target Corporation TGT between August 18, 2021 and May 17, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 30, 2023.

 SO WHAT: If you purchased Target securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.